|

 mobile applications for loan processing further complements this trend, as more

 consumers opt for on-the-go services.
-Digitalization has not only improved
+Digitalisation has not only improved

-customer experience but has also allowed financial institutions to reduce
+customer experience but also allowed financial institutions to reduce

-operational costs and increase their reach to underserved markets.
+operational costs and expand their reach into underserved markets.
 This trend

 is expected to continue, with more players entering the market and offering